jonnynovikov/Slant.Entity/README.md

 ## Overview

-There are two namespaces which contain ready-to-use classes.
+Library extends an [Slant.Linq](https://github.com/slantdotnet/Slant.Linq) for simplify build LINQ expressions with EF query provider.

+It contains powerful implementation of `DbContextScope` - source of the forked project with the same name as class.

 ####Slant.Linq

-It is a free set of extensions for LINQ and Entity Framework power users.
+Slant.Entity use extensions for LINQ and Entity Framework power users.

 It comprises the following:

 * An extensible implementation of AsExpandable()
 * A public expression visitor base class (ExpressionVisitor)
 * PredicateBuilder
 * Linq.Expr and Linq.Func shortcut methods

-With Slant.Linq, you can:
+With Slant.Linq and Slant.Entity, you can:

 * Plug expressions into EntitySets and EntityCollections
 * Use expression variables in subqueries